tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/contribution-overview.md

+## Why Contribute
+As Taipei City Dashboard transitions from an internal tool to a public platform, we hope that it can better fit the needs of all stakeholders of Taipei City.
+This is why we have decided to release this project while it’s still in development.

+By contributing to this project, you’ll have a say in how Taipei City Dashboard 2.0 looks when it is released in early 2024.
+This is also a great opportunity to directly interact with Taipei City Government and TUIC.
+Your contributions will also be attributed to all relevant components for everyone to see.

 ## Become a Contributor
 This project welcomes any contributions.
 We manage all of our contributions on [GitHub](https://github.com/igorho2000/Taipei-City-Dashboard-Public) through issues and pull requests.